Voices Endorsements for the November 2020 Ballot

-Grassroots organizing and persistence beat back the proposed waterfront slag cement milling project that loomed large during the 2018 election cycle.
+Grassroots organizing and dogged persistence beat back the proposed waterfront slag cement milling project that loomed large during the 2018 election cycle.
 The old-guard political network that tried to ram it through largely outside public view remains active, and well represented among sitting Councilmembers and candidates.
 Their pursuit of narrow self-interest works against the public interest and will continue to exert influence on current issues like meaningful police reform and City budgeting.

 We’re encouraged to see a new coalition of younger activists rising up in town to participate in public discourse and the election process.
 We also hope the trend for increased involvement among more recent additions to our community continues to build.
 A general lack of attention to local politics has allowed the influence of players and networks from the old days to persist long past their desired expiration date.
 (See the Beginner’s Guide to Vallejo Politics for a more in-depth discussion).

-To properly represent the interests of all Vallejo residents on the Council requires a lot of work, and we salute anyone who is willing to take it on.
+To properly represent the interests of all Vallejo residents on the Council will take a lot of work, and we salute anyone who is willing to take it on.
 There are many reasons people run for office, and unfortunately some candidates are not so willing to put in the effort once elected.
 As always there are no perfect candidates, and as voters we need to decide what attributes in a candidate will determine how we vote.

-So here goes a first run through the candidates and our reasons for supporting them - or not.
+So here goes a run through the candidates and our reasons for supporting them - or not.
 We may edit as the campaign proceeds and we learn more about some of the candidates.

 Mayor Robert McConnell

-We support Robert McConnell for the same reasons we backed him in his recent county level election.
+We support Robert McConnell for the same reasons we backed him in his recent county level campaign.
 In this BLM-inspired political environment, why are we opting for the old white guy?
-In part it’s because we can’t get behind any of his opponents, but it’s more than a default choice.
-He has a long track record on Council and we know his qualities.
+In part it's because we can't get behind any of his opponents, but it's more than a default choice.
+He has a long track record on the Council and we know his qualities.

-Robert’s an independent thinker who owes nobody political favors for getting him into office.
+Robert’s an independent thinker who owes n0-0ne any political favors for getting him into office.
 We may not agree with every idea he comes up with, but we’ve never had reason to think he was doing anything but working for the greater public good.
 Robert is highly competent and well-versed in the operation of local government.
 He's a bankruptcy lawyer who first came onto Council to help the City work its way back to financial stability.
 He's a budget watchdog, and we need those skills now as the City spends beyonds its means.
 He may not be a natural or charismatic politician, but the community needs more than posturing that ultimately serves the interest of the status quo.
 Given the heavy lift needed to address the host of problems the City will face in the near future, competence trumps charisma in this contest.

 The Other Candidates Running for Mayor

 With disappointment we cannot support Hakeem Brown, and since he is the other top tier candidate we will take some time to explain why.
 One reason will doubtless be on display following the release of our endorsement.
-The consistent public behavior of his closest advisors and supporters reflects on the candidate and he appears to be doing nothing to change the tone.
+The consistent public behavior of his closest advisors and supporters reflects on the candidate, and he appears to be doing nothing to change the tone.
 We can expect a manic flurry of accusations of racism and more of our own local version of QAnon-sense from the candidate’s coterie of hangers-on.
 These kind of over-the-top ad hominem attacks reveal a lot about the integrity of the attackers and speak to their desperation to distract from the content of the message.

 During the 2018 election cycle we asked Council candidates to lay out their policy approaches to a series of issues important to the health of the City, like housing, schools, mental health services, economic development, and the like.
 Mr. Brown had been positioning for a Council run for a year or more, but it seemed he had not devoted the time necessary to get up to speed on issues.
 His responses amounted to vague aspirational statements absent specific policy direction.
 It’s not enough to talk incessantly about investing in youth or supporting seniors, you need to explain exactly how and why, and identify the funding sources.
 Setting priorities is not the same as actually getting things done with tailored policies, action plans, and budgets.
 It’s not clear he knows the difference.
 If you haven’t done the homework before the election, how likely is it that you’ll have the time or inclination afterward?
 More likely you will fall under the influence of people promoting policies motivated by their own self-interest while you focus on your next run for higher office.